Immerse Spaces are now Immerse Sessions!

 Select [Open ImmerseVRLauncher] when prompted.

-When the Space is loaded, put on the VR headset.
+When the Session is loaded, put on the VR headset.

-Whether using the browser or a VR headset, user voice data is sent and received via the Chrome browser, ensuring a consistent experience across all platforms.
+When using the Google Chrome browser and PCVR headset, user voice data is sent and received via the browser, ensuring a consistent experience across all platforms.

 To mute themselves, a VR user must first remove the headset and use the mute button in the browser.